kliao1/kliao1.github.io/index.md

 - These lessons greatly help in all aspects of my life as I can use them to continuously improve my character to get along well and be more productive with the members of our community.

-### Bachelor of Science (Electrical Systems) - The University of Melbourne
-- Feb 2017 - Dec 2019
-- First Class Honours